Kamal408/nltk_study/NOTES/natural Language_processing_with_python_chapter_01.md

    * **nltk.text.Text.count(str)**: Count the number of times this word appears in the text.
    * **nltk.text.Text.index(str)**: Find the index of the first occurrence of the word in the text.

+ 1. Classes encountered

+   * **class nltk.probability.FreqDist()**: records the number of times each outcome of an experiment has occurred

  1. Structure of texts

  They are lists of words and tokens.